-A convertible ARM loan is a hybrid mortgage that combines adjustable rate mortgages and fixed-rate mortgages.
+A convertible ARM loan is a hybrid mortgage that combines adjustable-rate mortgages (ARMs) and fixed-rate mortgages.
 Borrowers begin their loan term with an adjustable interest rate, but after a set period of time, they have the option to convert to a fixed rate.
-Home buyers who choose convertible mortgages often do so in an attempt to reap the benefits of potentially falling interest rates early in the life of the loan before settling in to a secure, unchanging monthly payment.
+Home buyers who choose convertible mortgages often do so in an attempt to reap the benefits of potentially falling interest rates early in the life of the loan before settling into a secure, unchanging monthly payment.

 How A Convertible ARM Works

 The exact conditions of a convertible ARM loan will vary depending on the lender, but the basic structure of the mortgage has two main parts: the initial, traditional ARM and the conversion to a conventional mortgage.

 An adjustable-rate loan has a variable interest rate that changes with the market, and this is exactly how your mortgage will initially behave if you choose a convertible ARM.

 Your initial interest rate – called a teaser rate – will usually be quite a bit lower than the standard fixed rate.
 After a set period, the teaser period will end and your rates will change periodically according to an index, like SOFR (secured overnight financing rate) or the 12-month Treasury bill rate, and a margin.

 Before signing on any ARM, you should take into consideration any monthly payment caps that could result in negative amortization on your loan.